All Products

 Important

-• A triggered workflow can also be used as a manually run workflow when it is not bound to a trigger to gradually replace manually triggered workflows.
+• An event-triggered workflow without a bound trigger can also be used as a manually run workflow, gradually replacing manual workflows.

-• Manually triggered workflows are mainly for compatibility with older data development patterns.
-Do not use them for new projects.
+• Manual workflows are mainly used for compatibility with the legacy data development mode.
+We do not recommend using them for new projects.

 Quick selection guide

-Answer the following three questions to quickly determine the right workflow type for you:
+Answer the following three questions to quickly determine the right workflow type:

 image